1ucian/1ucian.github.io/README.md

 17. Use `add event <title> <time>` to create a new calendar entry.
 18. Use `send email <address> <subject> <message>` to compose and send a Gmail message.

+Calendar events are scheduled in **Pacific Time** regardless of the host system's timezone.

 See [InsightMate/README.md](InsightMate/README.md) for more details.

 ## MCP Integration